oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/api-accessor.md

 <a name="module_ApiAccessor"></a>
 ## ApiAccessor
 Abstraction of api access point.
-This class is by design to be initiated from the server configuration.
+This class is by design to be initiated from server configuration.

 #### Sample usage of api_accessor with a full set of options provided.
 Example of configuration provided on the server: